adity3902/UltraEdit/README.md

 3. Mimics UltraEdit Design: The design and layout closely follow the original UltraEdit website to provide a similar look and feel.

 # Live Demo
-You can view the live version of the UltraEdit clone here.
+You can view the live version of the UltraEdit clone [here](https://ultra-edit-clone-psi.vercel.app/)

 # Repository
 The code for this project is available on GitHub.
-You can find the repository here.
+You can find the repository [here](https://github.com/adity3902/UltraEdit).

 # Author
 This project was created by Aditya Singh.
 If you have any questions or feedback, feel free to contact me via GitHub.